Searching for Korean baby boy names to honor your culture or heritage? We’ve got 180+ of the best male Korean names, all in one place.

 - The second syllable is typically the generational name or dolimja (돌림자).
 This shows that the baby belongs to a particular generation in a specific family.

-This has led to a variety of contemporary Korean boy names, with multicultural families often opting for a hybrid name that pays homage to the traditions of old while still retaining a bit of modern flair.
+This has led to a variety of contemporary male Korean names, with multicultural families often opting for a hybrid name that pays homage to the traditions of old while embracing a modern flair.

 So, what are some of the best Korean first names for boys?
 Let’s take a look.

 Note: Korean names are traditionally written in Hanja or the Hangul alphabet.

-Korean boy names and meanings
+These are among the most common Korean boy names and meanings: